Home Compare PSN.L vs TW.L

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Most of the visible separation comes from profitability.
-Persimmon Plc leads by 21 points on the overall comparison score.
+The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
+Persimmon Plc leads by 19 points on the overall comparison score.

 INDUSTRY COMPARISON